-- set out how our school will support and make provision for children and young people (CYP) with special educational needs and disabilities (SEND) - explain the roles and responsibilities of everyone involved in providing for CYP with SEND
+- set out how our school will support and make provision for children and young people with special educational needs and disabilities (SEND) - explain the roles and responsibilities of everyone involved in providing for children with SEND

-At Idsall School, we work alongside the Governing Body, Marches Academy Trust, Local Authorities, Health Professionals and community organisations to provide the most appropriate and effective support for the CYP within our care
+At Idsall School, we work alongside the Governing Body, Marches Academy Trust, Local Authorities, Health Professionals and community organisations to provide the most appropriate and effective support for the children within our care.

-Our mission is to enable CYP to be successful, creative, lifelong learners participating in a journey of self-discovery through the Trust vision of 'Achievement through caring'.
-It is our belief that all CYP have the right to a great education, full of opportunities and new experiences that fit hand in hand with traditional values around behaviour, manners and respect.
+Our mission is to enable children to be successful, creative, lifelong learners participating in a journey of self-discovery through the Trust vision of 'Achievement through caring'.
+It is our belief that all children have the right to a great education, full of opportunities and new experiences that fit hand in hand with traditional values around behaviour, manners and respect.

-We see all learners and potential learners, and their parents and carers, as of equal value and as individuals, irrespective of ability, race, gender, need or disability.
-CYPs with SEND are integrated and included fully into the life of the school as a whole, including its enrichment and social activities.
+We see all learners and potential learners, and their parents and carers, as of equal value and as individuals, irrespective of ability, race, gender, need or disability. children with SEND are integrated and included fully into the life of the school as a whole, including its enrichment and social activities.

-All our staff have a responsibility to ensure that every CYP has an equal opportunity to attain their maximum potential in all aspects of the curriculum.
-We are committed to the ongoing training and development of all our staff to ensure that they are equipped to provide a high quality, inclusive education.
-We develop good communication with our parents/carers of SEND CYP, informing them of their CYP's progress at regular points throughout the year.
-We work hard to develop partnerships with home and strive to understand the varied and changing needs of the CYP so that we can provide specific, personalised support.
+All our staff have a responsibility to ensure that every child has an equal opportunity to reach their maximum potential in all aspects of the curriculum.
+We are committed to the ongoing training and development of our staff to ensure that they are equipped to provide a high quality, inclusive education.
+We seek to foster positive working relationships with our parents and carers of SEND children.
+We work hard to develop partnerships with home and strive to understand the varied and changing needs of the child so that we can the right support in the right place at the right time.